 Key Takeaways

-• Ad revenue and subscription revenue monetization models come with unique pros and cons.
+• Ad revenue and subscription revenue models each come with unique pros and cons for businesses looking to generate more income.

-• Neither is always better than the other, and they aren't mutually exclusive.
+• Neither monetization strategy is better than the other, and they aren't mutually exclusive ways to generate revenue.

-• Implementing a hybrid approach takes a balanced and measured touch, but it can lead to maximizing ad revenue for publishers.
+• Implementing a hybrid approach to monetization takes a balanced and measured touch, but it can lead to maximizing ad revenue potential and subscription revenue for publishers.

 A lot of publishers treat the ad revenue vs. subscription revenue debate like the Pepsi vs. Coke debate - they choose one or the other and stick to it.
-But really, both are good.
-Ad revenue and subscription revenue can scale with publishers as they grow, and both can be consistent cross-platform revenue sources that do much more than keep the lights on.
+But really, both are good, so why must you choose at all?

-Playwire specializes in growing digital advertising revenue for publishers, but we recognize that other revenue sources can play a big part.
+Playwire specializes in growing digital ad revenue for publishers, but we recognize that other revenue sources can play a big part in generating revenue.
 That's why we take a holistic, consultative approach to working with publishers.
 For the best of all revenue worlds, reach out to Playwire.

 -- Article Continues Below --